Back to Blog

 Background - EMIR and EMIR Refit

-EMIR (European Market Infrastructure Regulation) is an EU regulation aimed at increasing the transparency and stability in over-the-counter (OTC) derivatives markets.
-Companies with trading activities in the European Economic Area are obligated to comply in a few key areas:
+EMIR is an EU regulation aimed at increasing the transparency and stability in over-the-counter (OTC) derivatives markets.
+Companies with trading activities in the European Economic Area, and those in the UK from September 2024, are obligated to comply in a few key areas:

 • Reporting: Market participants must report details of their OTC derivative contracts to trade repositories.